armaansd/pac-mAIn/docs/final.md

 <p>Map 1 is basic maze with one path that goes around the maze and is the baseline for our experiments.  </p>

+<p>Below is a video of an example run where a solution is found.</p>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/4lxwPoD3CQI" frameborder="0" allowfullscreen>
 </iframe>